 - Ongoing Response Development and Evaluation

-Durham CAS is creating a new Diversity, Inclusion and Community Engagement (DICE) Lead who will manage execution of the Community Engagement Plan and all its elements, with oversight from the agency’s Director of Diversity, Equity and Communications.
+We have created a new position — the Diversity, Inclusion and Community Engagement (DICE) Lead — who manages execution of the Community Engagement Plan and all its elements, with oversight from the agency’s Director of Diversity, Equity and Communications.

 To learn about how the agency is going to broaden and deepen its civic commitments, view the Community Engagement Plan.